oahlen/huevim/README.md

-# Huey
+# HueVim

+> Formerly known as **huey**

 Neovim lua color scheme generator written in Rust.

-Huey makes it easy to create a minimal lua based neovim colorscheme with [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) based color generation.
+HueVim makes it easy to create a minimal lua based neovim colorscheme with [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) based color generation.

 The project takes inspiration from [colorgen-nvim](https://github.com/LunarVim/colorgen-nvim) and borrows some of the